How to turn off Sticky Keys in Windows 10

 What are Sticky Keys?

-Are you wondering what Sticky Keys are?
-It is an accessibility feature of Windows 10 that is designed to help people who have difficulty holding down two or more keys simultaneously.
+Are you wondering what Sticky Keys are and what they do?
+It’s an accessibility feature found in both Windows 11 and Windows 10, designed to help people who have difficulty holding down two or more keys at the same time.
+In other words, Sticky Keys enable you to press keyboard shortcuts one key at a time instead of simultaneously.

-For example, to write an uppercase letter, you have to hold the SHIFT key simultaneously with the letter you want to type.
-If you have a disability that doesn't let you do that, Sticky Keys can help.
+For example, to write an uppercase letter, you must hold down the SHIFT key simultaneously with the letter you want to type.
+If you have a disability that doesn’t let you do that, Sticky Keys can help.
 If you enable Sticky Keys, when you press modifier keys like CTRL, ALT, SHIFT, or the Windows logo, the key remains active until another key is pressed.
-Therefore, to type something like capital W, people with disabilities need to press SHIFT and then W, instead of SHIFT + W at the same time.
-Also, when you press these modifier keys, Windows beeps, so you know a modifier key was registered by Sticky Keys.
+Therefore, to type something like capital W, people with disabilities can press SHIFT and then W instead of SHIFT + W simultaneously.
+Also, when you press these modifier keys, Windows beeps, so you know Sticky Keys registered a modifier key.

 Problem: Sticky Keys while gaming